Gerrit0/typedoc-packages-example/README.md

 This monorepo provides an example of how TypeDoc's packages mode can be used to generate documentation for multiple projects and combine it into a single site which contains all documented projects.

+You can see the result of building this at <https://gerritbirkeland.com/typedoc-packages-example/index.html>

 ## Building

 ```bash